Shruti-Patricia/Data-Professional-Survey-Beakdown/README.md

 # Power-BI_Project-1
-Welcome to the Power BI Data Visualization Project for the Data Professional Survey Breakdown!
+Welcome to the "Data Professional Survey Breakdown" Power BI project!
+In this analysis, I have delve into insights derived from a comprehensive dataset obtained from the raw data available at https://github.com/AlexTheAnalyst/Power-BI/blob/main/Power%20BI%20-%20Final%20Project.xlsx .
+The dataset was meticulously processed to ensure accuracy and relevance by eliminating duplicate values and removing unnecessary columns, leveraging the Power Query Editor.

-This project aims to provide insightful visualizations and analysis of survey data related to the data professional industry.
+This Power BI project aims to provide an interactive and visually appealing exploration of the data, offering a detailed breakdown of key trends and patterns within the realm of data professionals.
-For this project I have cleaned the raw data from https://github.com/AlexTheAnalyst/Power-BI/blob/main/Power%20BI%20-%20Final%20Project.xlsx using Power Query Editor and build up interactive visuals using Power BI Desktop.
+Through the utilization of Power BI Desktop, I have crafted compelling visualizations that enable users to gain valuable insights and make data-driven decisions.